dornescum/angularIonic-store/README.md

 > npm install @ionic/angular@latest --save

 When using **Ionic Framework in an Angular project**, install the latest @ionic/angular package from npm.
-This comes with all of the Ionic Framework components and Angular specific services and features.
+This comes with all the Ionic Framework components and Angular specific services and features.

 # For adding Ionic to an already existing Angular project, use the Angular CLI's ng add feature.